 Mexico showed their support.

 Russian Federation indicated that it looks strange to evaluate the number of ITU-T Recommendations adopted by other standard organizations.
-USA explained that it shows how ITU-T Recommendations are useful for other standard organizations.
+USA expressed their view that it shows how ITU-T Recommendations are useful for other standard organizations.

 C199 (Russian Federation) presented the Russian Federation view on questions raised by CG on Study Group Restructuring, as well as an opinion on the proposed metrics for evaluating ITU-T activity.